5 Whys Template

 About the 5 Whys Template

-How do you use the Miro 5 Whys Template?
+How to use the 5 Whys template effectively

 Let's say you're trying to ship an app that your team has been working on.
-You were prepared to ship on time, but you ended up delivering the app 2 days overdue.
+You were prepared to ship on time, but you ended up delivering the app two days overdue.

 Step 1: